WebSnifferHQ/Domain-Name-Forums/README.md

 # Domain Name Forums

-A curated list of domain name related forums and discussion boards.
+A curated list of domain name related forums and discussion boards for domain name enthusiasts and professionals.

 | Forum | Specialization |
 |---|---|